Guimaras: Transportation

 Steel or Fiberglass Ferry boats ply regularly from Iloilo-Guimaras Ferry Terminal in Iloilo City Proper to Jordan, Guimaras and Buenavista, Guimaras, taking about 15 to 20 minutes per journey.
 RORO or roll-on/roll-off vessels sail from Lapuz, Iloilo City to Jordan Port in Jordan, Guimaras, every 30 minutes to one hour starting at 4:30AM to 6:30PM, taking about 30mins per way.

 There is also a Ferry plying from Sibunag Port to Pulupandan in Negros Occidental.

 Government

-The Governor of Guimaras is Joaquin Carlos Rahman A. Nava, a member of the National Unity Party.
-The province's Vice Governor is John Edward G. Gando, a member of PDP–Laban.
-Guimaras is represented in the Philippine House of Representatives by Lucille Nava, also a member of PDP–Laban.
+The Governor of Guimaras is Ma.
+Lucille L. Nava, of the National Unity Party.
+The province's Vice Governor is Cecile Gumarin, a member of National Unity Party.
+Guimaras is represented in the Philippine House of Representatives by Joaquin Carlos Rahman A. Nava, also a member of National Unity Party.